oct1st68/One-Day-Better/README.md

 # One-Day-Better
-A OOP Game project from HCMIU
+An OOP Game project from HCMIU